MMS and E-mail

 Send Picture Messages: Using Email For MMS

-Sending Picture messages from an email using TXTImpact Email to MMS service is simple, efficient, and reliable.
+Sending picture messages from an email using TXTImpact’s Email to MMS service is simple, efficient, and reliable.

-We simply convert your e-mail messages with attachments into a Picture Message (MMS) and deliver it to recipient mobile phone.
+We simply convert your email messages with attachments into a picture message (MMS) and deliver it directly to the recipient’s mobile phone.

-Not only that, but any reply to the MMS Message will be forwarded to you as an e-mail too.
+Not only that, but any reply to the MMS message is automatically forwarded to you as an email.

-You can send picture messages from any e-mail clients such as Outlook, Lotus Notes, Gmail, Yahoo, or even from an application using any programming language.
+You can send picture messages from any email client such as Outlook, Lotus Notes, Gmail, Yahoo, or even from an application built using any programming language.

-Sending a text message from an e-mail may also open an opportunity for developers to send MMS from any application not accessible from the web.
+Sending a text message from an email also opens opportunities for developers to send MMS from applications that are not accessible from the web.

-Most of the MMS APIs offered by service providers requires pictures and videos to be hosted on a public web server, but in many circumstances it’s not possible for developers to upload a picture or video on a web server and then call the provider Web APIs to submit request along with uploading the picture's URL to deliver picture messages.
+Most MMS APIs offered by service providers require images and videos to be hosted on a public web server.
+However, in many cases, it’s not feasible for developers to upload media to a web server and then call provider APIs with the media URL to deliver picture messages.

 How to Setup The MMS to E-mail Service